Need a report that reflects how COVID-19 has impacted this market and its growth?

 By vehicle type, the market is segmented into passenger cars and commercial vehicles.
 Moreover, by geography, the market is segmented into the United Arab Emirates, Saudi Arabia, South Africa, Egypt, and Rest of Middle-East and Africa.
 For each segment, market sizing and forecasts have been done based on value (USD million).

 |By Drive Type|

 |United Arab Emirates|

 Rise of Electric Mobility in the Middle-East and Africa Region

 The Middle-East electric vehicle market is expected to register significant growth over the coming years.
-Although oil constitutes a major source of national revenue and domestic fuel of several Middle Eastern countries, the respective governments are focusing on renewable energy and clean transportation technologies and the implementation of economic and energy diversification plans.
+Although oil constitutes a major source of national revenue and domestic fuel for several Middle Eastern countries, the respective governments are focusing on renewable energy and clean transportation technologies and implementing economic and energy diversification plans.

-- To promote the United Arab Emirates' plans of green mobility solutions and as part of its plan to have 25% of the city’s trips converted into driverless journeys by 2030, the city completed the construction of 200 charging stations in the emirate by 2018, and it is currently exempting registered electric vehicles from charging fees until the end 2021 and parking fees till 2022.
+- To promote the United Arab Emirates' plans for green mobility solutions and as part of its plan to have 25% of the city’s trips converted into driverless journeys by 2030,

 To understand key trends, Download Sample Report